voxpupuli/beaker/README.md

 - `vmname`: This is useful if the hostname of the VM doesn't match the name of the .VMX file on disk.
 The alias should be something fission can load.

-- `fission`: A new subsection for fission-specific options, currently limited to:

-  - `snapshot`: This is useful if you'd like to use different snapshots for each host.
-The value should be a valid snapshot name for the VM.

 Example: